Skip to main content

 ls -a

-7. Next, you should edit the .env file to fill in the necessary environment variables.
-You can do this by running the following command.
+7. Next, you should edit the .env files to fill in the necessary environment variables.
+Start off with the root .env file.

 nano .env

-8. Now, you should ensure that for every hostname you set in the .env file, you have a DNS A record handling it pointing it to your servers public IP.
+8. Now, you should ensure that for every hostname you set in the .env files, you have a DNS A record handling it pointing it to your servers public IP.

 warning